Abbas1Hussein/adp_mobile/README.md

 ```

 ### Material widgets
-You can use this material widgets and it will be adp for iOS and Android.
+You can use these material widgets, which are adaptive for both iOS and Android:

 - Tooltip:
    - A tooltip displays informative text when users hover over, focus on, or long-press an element.